The Last House on the Street by Diane Chamberlain

 Championess by Tarun Shanker & Kelly Zekas

 Championess by Tarun Shanker and Kelly Zekas is an action-packed story of strength and perseverance despite the odds being stacked against you.
 It’s no secret that I love any story about sports, and I was excited to see that this one is based on a true story.
 The main character, Elizabeth Wilkinson, has inspiring toughness, and the gorgeous art makes her story even more compelling.
-I would definitely recommend this one to those looking for a fresh graphic novel that will keep your eyes glued to the page.
+I would definitely recommend this one to those looking for a fresh YA graphic novel that will keep your eyes glued to the page.
 Continue reading